iandhall/qfind/readme.md

 positional arguments:

-start_dir
-Starting dir.
+  start_dir             Starting dir.
 If not specified then the current dir is used.

-query
-The file search SQL query
+  query                 The file search SQL query.

 optional arguments:

--h, --help
-show this help message and exit
+  -h, --help            show this help message and exit

   -d [DELIMITER], --delimiter [DELIMITER]

                         A singe char used to delimit the output of the find command (the default is pipe)

--of, --output-find
-Output the results of find command without piping to termsql.
+  -of, --output-find    Output the results of find command without piping to termsql.

--o, --output
-Output results to stdout instead of displaying with tabview
+  -o, --output          Output results to stdout instead of displaying with tabview.

   -sf, --show-find-command

-Show the generated find command string without running the query
+                        Show the generated find command string without runing the query.

   -st, --show-termsql-command
-Show the generated termsql command string without running the query
+                        Show the generated termsql command string without running the query.

   -s, --show-all-fields
-Show all possible fields that can be used in the query
+                        Show all possible fields that can be used in the query.

   -t [EXTRA_TERMSQL_ARGS], --extra-termsql-args [EXTRA_TERMSQL_ARGS]
                         Specify additional arguments to termsql.
 The set of termsql args must be quoted and have a space between the first quote and the first arg eg: qfind -o -t ' -m html' ...

   -f [EXTRA_FIND_ARGS], --extra-find-args [EXTRA_FIND_ARGS]
                         Supply additional arguments to the find command.
 The set of find args must be quoted and have a space between the first quote and the first arg eg: qfind -f " -iname '*.txt'" ...

-'SELECT *' queries return only the starfields which is a subset of all possible fields that the 'find' command can produce.
-To see a complete list of all fields, run: 'qfind -s'
+"SELECT *" queries return only the starfields which is a subset of all possible fields that the 'find' command can produce.
+To see a complete list of all fields, run: qfind -s
 ```

 ## The config file

-Either...
+The following are valid config file locations:

 ```
 ~/.config/qfind/qfind.config